Edtheblack/sensehatledhtmlweb/README.md

 samples, etc.
 (b) Conguration information should be saved on server as a JSON text le.
 (c) After reloading web page, saved user's settings should be read from the server

+if you look under i added the task pdf